-Sophie is doing a PhD (co-supervised by Thomas Bjørneboe Berg) hedgehog population biology.
+Sophie is doing a PhD (co-supervised by Thomas Bjørneboe Berg) on hedgehog population biology.
 Her project collects roadkill fatalities of hedgehogs from all over Denmark, and uses them to gain knowledge of various aspects of hedgehogs health and well-being across Denmark.You can read more about her project at www.sdu.dk/pindsvin.

 Iain is a systems ecologist, broadly interested in answering interesting ecological and evolutionary questions from a whole-system perspective, using mathematical and statistical tools.
 Mostly, he works with demographic models and population-level data, usually in plants.

 His academic interests are in feedbacks between demography and evolution, particularly the consequences of environmental disturbance for shaping life histories.
 His applied interests are in using demographic tools to improve forecasting of population and community dynamics, for conservation and ecosystem services management.